Lindsay Lohan Still Supports Trump, Even After What Happened At The Airport

 A post shared by Lindsay Lohan (@lindsaylohan) on

-In other news, Lindsay Lohan may be 30-years-old, but it doesn’t mean she’s going to give up her dream of becoming a Disney princess any time soon, according to E!
+In other news, Lindsay Lohan may be 30-years-old, but it doesn’t mean she’s going to give up her dream of becoming a Disney princess anytime soon, according to E!
 Online.

 Many girls dream of becoming a Disney princess, but Lindsay Lohan is apparently determined to make her dream come true.
 As Disney continues to adapt its animated classics into live-action films one after another, Lohan wants a piece of that pie, too.